stevector/stevector_posts/_drafts/2016-06-11-drupal-7-to-drupal-8-migration-diary-part-2-config-installer.md

 published: false
 ---

+*This post is the second in a series about migrating [nerdologues.com](https://www.nerdologues.com/) from Drupal 7 to Drupal 8.
+[Read the first post here](http://stevector.com/2016/06/drupal-7-to-drupal-8-migration-diary-part-1-what-have-i-gotten-myself-into/).*

+## The workflow I want to use

-When I started on this project I was excited to use Drupal 8's configuration management system.
+When I started on this project to migrate [nerdologues.com](https://www.nerdologues.com/) from Drupal 7 to Drupal 8 I was excited to use [Drupal 8's Configuration Manager](https://www.drupal.org/documentation/administer/config).
 My imagined workflow was something like:

 * Install Drupal 8 with the core's Standard install profile.
 * Make configuration changes.